knuckleswtf/scribe-docs/laravel/reference/10-config.md

    Default: `false`

+- `json`: Whether or not to generate and save the OpenAPI spec in a JSON file `openapi.json`.
+If false, the spec is generated in the Yaml format.

+   Default: `false`

 - `overrides`: Fields to merge with the spec after generating.
 Dot notation is supported.
 For instance, if you'd like to override the `version` in the `info` object, you can set `overrides` to `['info.version' => '2.0.0']`.

 ## Extraction settings